Distributed Graph Neural Network Training: A Survey

-\item \textbf{GNN execution model}.
-In this category, we review the execution model for both computation graph generation and computation graph execution.
-During the generation of a computation graph, sampling and feature extraction are two main operations that dominate the total training time.
-To improve efficiency, different execution models are proposed to fully utilize computing resources.
-Graph aggregation should be performed after the generation of the computation graph, and we call it computation graph execution.
-During this stage, the neighbors' state for each node is aggregated in the forward computation and the gradients are scattered back to the neighbors in the backward computation.
+\textbf{GNN execution model}. \blue{In this category, we review the execution model for both mini-batch and full-graph GNN training.
+In mini-batch GNN training, sampling and feature extraction are two main operations that dominate the total training time.
+To improve efficiency, different execution models are proposed to schedule the training stage of a mini-batch with the sampling and feature extraction stage, in order to fully utilize computing resources.
+In full-graph GNN training, the neighbors' state for each vertex is aggregated in the forward computation and the gradients are scattered back to the neighbors in the backward computation, leading to massive communication of remote vertices.
 Due to the data dependency and irregular computation pattern, traditional machine learning parallel models (e.g., data parallel, model parallel, etc.) are not optimal for graph aggregation, especially when feature vectors are high-dimensional.
-From the perspective of the execution orders of graph operators, we classify the computation graph execution models into a one-short execution model and a chunk-based execution model.
-From the perspective of the synchronization timeliness in graph aggregation, we classify the computation graph execution models into synchronous execution model and asynchronous execution model.
+We introduce the full-graph execution model from both matrix view and graph view.
+From matrix view, we classify the execution of distributed SpMM into computation-only, communication-computation, and communication-computation-reduction models.
+From graph view, we classify the execution models from two perspectives.
+From the perspective of the execution orders of graph operators, we classify the full-graph execution model into one-shot execution model and chunk-based execution model.
+From the perspective of the synchronization timeliness in graph aggregation, we classify the full-graph execution models into synchronous execution model and asynchronous execution model.
 Based on the removal of different synchronization points, the asynchronous execution model can be further categorized into two types.
-A detailed description of these techniques is presented in Section~\ref{sec:exec-model}.
+A detailed description of these techniques is presented in Section~\ref{sec:exec-model}. }